3mcd/javelin/docs-src/content/ecs/change-detection.md

 ### Array Mutations

-A `ChangeSet` can also track common array mutations, like push, pop, and splice.
+A `ChangeSet` can also track common array mutations, like push and pop:

 ```ts
 const { trackPush, trackPop, changesOf } = observer